JimPaine/azure-terraform-lab/labs/5.1/README.md

 We can leave these items comennted out as what is important here is that Terraform is aware we want to use Azure as the backend, the rest of the items we will set when the pipeline is run.

-## Step 2 - Yaml Pipeline
+## Step 2 - YAML Pipeline

-You will notice on the root directory there is a "azure-pipelines.yml" This file is picked up and used to define our Azure DevOps Pipeline.
-Lets take a look at what is is doing.
+You will notice on the root directory there is a "azure-pipelines.yml".
+This file is picked up and used to define our Azure DevOps Pipeline.
+Let's take a look at what is is doing.

 The first thing that is important here is that we are using the hosted Ubuntu image, this is key because this image is the one that has the terraform client install by default.